kube-burner/kube-burner/README.md

 ## What's this?

-Kube-burner is a tool aimed to stress a kubernetes cluster.
+Kube-burner is a tool aimed at stressing kubernetes clusters.
 An overview of its behaviour can be summarized with these three steps:

-- Create the objects declared in the jobs.
+- Create/delete the objects declared in the jobs.
 - Collect desired on-cluster prometheus metrics.
 - Write and/or index them to the configured TSDB.